ibaldi/d3RidglinePlot/README.md

 # d3RidglinePlot
 Test project for D3 ridgeline plot
-I'm a dataviz student and just starting with D3
+I'm a dataviz student and just started with D3